 where $i=\sqrt{-1}$.
 In each case, the skew group ring $R\#\kk C_4$ is isomorphic to a derivation-quotient algebra on a quiver with the corresponding adjacency matrix. \end{proof}

 Given the natural symmetry of the quiver, it is surprising that $C(0, 1, 1, 1)$ does not appear as the McKay quiver for an action on $\kk[x,y,z]$ with a four-cycle permutation matrix.
-In Lemma \ref{lem.22iff} below, we show that this quiver appears if and only if a certain quiver in the two two-cycle case appears.
+In Lemma \ref{lem.22iff} below, we show that this quiver appears if and only if a certain quiver in Theorem \ref{thm.22cycle} appears.